ihab-boudargham/MERN-Ecommerce-App-Typescript-JWT-Authentication/README/02-ListProducts.md

 ## Create Product Array

-1. Craete a sample data to follow.
+1. Create a sample data to follow.

 2. Create a data.ts file and add the array of products.